Linarka94/smartadvice/README.md

 * Use `-w` to build developer version with active watcher: `$ gulp build -w`

 ### Live Demo
 SmartAdvice application is deployed on heroku (Cloud Application Platform) and aviable by link: [burusha-smartadvice](https://burusha-smartadvice.herokuapp.com/).
+The application is frozen (need 15 seconds to srart server and 1 minute to compress images).